The Weeknd Drops Sleazy, Misogynistic Diss Song & Justin Bieber Should Ignore It

 As is typical with most reporting on Gomez and Bieber, most media outlets ignored the point that it was Justin and Sofia who were being bullied at the time, and went with a subsequent PR-driven narrative that Selena had somehow been “defending” fans.

-However, the actress-singer’s shade spree and the reality that she could have contacted her ex privately instead of blasting him on Instagram, negates that deliberately sanitized narrative.
+However, the actress-singer’s shade spree and the reality that she could have contacted her ex privately instead of blasting him on Instagram negates that deliberately sanitized narrative.

 Previously, Gomez once publicly advised a fan to buy One Direction’s Made In The AM album over Bieber’ Purpose, amid many other examples of personalized jabs at her ex over the years.